5 Day Itinerary Clyde to Middlemarch

 • Just along from Idaburn Dam and back across the Ida Valley Road is the clearly signposted Hayes Engineering Works and Homestead (look for the windmill).
 Here Ernest Hayes forged many labour-saving inventions with his most famous being the Hayes Wire Strainer.
 Perfected in 1924, it is still used on fences throughout the world.
 The historic mud brick buildings are very photogenic.

-Our Recommendation: Day 3/Night 3 ( start Oturehua finish Ranfurly or Waipiata)
+Our Recommendation: Day 3/Night 3 (start Oturehua, finish Ranfurly or Waipiata)

 Day 3 takes you across the ‘big sky’ country of the Maniototo to Ranfurly or Waipiata 8km further along the Rail Trail.